 How CBG Works in Your Body

-To understand why CBG doesn’t get you high but does create many therapeutic benefits, we have to take a look at how CBG interacts with the various systems in your body.
+To understand why CBG doesn’t get you high but does create many therapeutic benefits, we have to look at how CBG interacts with your body.

 Two main types of receptors can be found in the ECS:

-CBG binds to both the CB1 and CB2 receptors, thereby rendering both mental and physical effects.
+CBG binds to both receptors, thereby producing both mental and physical effects.

-Not only will CBG not get you high: anecdotal evidence suggests CBG can counteract the negative effects of THC if you take them together.
+Not only will CBG not get you high, but anecdotal evidence also suggests it can counter the negative effects of THC if you take them together.

-THC’s interaction with your CB1 receptors is what causes a high, and CBG is thought to prevent THC from binding with your CB1 receptors (to a degree), therefore reducing the high feelings.
+THC’s interaction with your CB1 receptors causes a high, and CBG is thought to prevent THC from binding with your CB1 receptors (to a degree), therefore reducing the intoxicating feelings.

-And it’s not just the high that CBG influences: taking CBG with THC will reduce unwanted side effects typically associated with THC, such as anxiety and paranoia.
+But it’s not just the high that CBG influences.
+Taking CBG with THC can reduce unwanted side effects typically associated with THC, such as anxiety and paranoia.

 This is the entourage effect in action: the entourage effect is a theory that cannabinoids provide more benefits and have fewer side effects when they’re taken together.